IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 I used to work with [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for a long time.
 But I have to admit that it is a bit too complex for small projects.
 I would prefer to use a [trunk based workflow](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) for this project.

-The project is already set up to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to ensure that the commit messages are consistent.
+I would encourage participants to write commit message according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to ensure a consistent commit message format.

-@TODO: Add conventional commits tools/usage notes/configuration

 _I am a big fan of [changesets](https://github.com/changesets/changesets) for creating human readable changelogs but I would skip it for this project since we do not plan to release anything._